550 Madison Avenue: Pediment

 At the roof is a broken pediment, consisting of a gable that faces west toward Fifth Avenue and east of the Madison Avenue.
-The center of the pediment contains a circular opening that extends the width of the roof.
+The center of the pediment features a circular opening that extends the width of the roof.
 The opening measures 34 ft across.
-Within the opening are ribbed slats, which contain vents for the building's HVAC system; according to Johnson, the vents would create steam puffs when there was a certain proportion of moisture in the air.
+Within the opening are ribbed slats, which contain vents for the building's HVAC system; according to Johnson, the vents were supposed to create steam puffs when there was a certain amount of moisture in the air.
 The remainder of the gable is trimmed with a stone coping.
-The granite slabs are suspended from a steel parapet.
+The granite slabs are suspended from a steel parapet, and the tops of the pediment flare horizontally outward.

 The pediment, inspired by classical designs, was included to unify the symmetrical facades.
 Johnson may have also been inspired by his dissatisfaction with the Citigroup Center's sloped roof, visible from his own office in the Seagram Building.
 Johnson/Burgee wanted to make the roof recognizable upon the skyline, and they decided upon a pediment because it was well suited for the narrow tower.
 During the design process, Johnson/Burgee had considered various ornamental designs before deciding on the circular notch.
-One of the previous buildings on the site, the Delman Building at 558 Madison Avenue, had contained a similar broken pediment, although Johnson repudiated claims it influenced 550 Madison Avenue's rooftop.
+One of the previous buildings on the site, the Delman Building at 558 Madison Avenue, had a similar broken pediment, although Johnson denied claims it influenced 550 Madison Avenue's rooftop.
 Instead, Johnson claimed to have been inspired by Al-Khazneh in the Jordanian city of Petra.
+Observers likened the pediment to Baroque or Ancient Roman architecture, and they compared the steam puffs and night lighting to the work of Étienne-Louis Boullée.
+The pediment's design also drew comparisons to Chippendale furniture.

 Features

 550 Madison Avenue has a gross floor area of 685,125 ft2.
-The superstructure is composed of steel tubes, except at the base, where the superstructure is composed of shear walls connecting the sky lobby and foundation.
+The superstructure is composed of steel tubes, except at the base, where shear walls connect the sky lobby and foundation.
 The steel beams were constructed by Bethlehem Steel.
 The colonnade at the base was insufficient to protect against wind shearing.
 As a result, the core of the tower contains two concrete and steel "shear tubes", each measuring 25 by 31 ft.
 In addition to its 37 above-ground stories, the building is designed with three basements.
-One of these basement levels contained a 45-spot parking garage, originally meant for AT&T board members, as well as vehicular elevators for delivery trucks.
+One of these basement levels contained a 45-spot parking garage, originally meant for AT&T board members.
+There were also vehicular elevators for delivery trucks.